acuminous/yadda/README.md

 ```js
 "(?:[Gg]iven|[Aa]nd|[Ww]ith]|[Bb]ut) a street address of (\d+) (\w+)"
 ```
+#### Step Management
+One issue you find with BDD libraries, is that two steps might match the same input text.
+Usually this results in an error, and you end up having to add some extra text to one of the steps in order to differentiate it.
+Yadda attempts to minimise this in three ways.

+1. By using the Levenshtein Distance to determine which step is the best match when clashes occur.

+2. By allowing you to define steps in multiple libraries.
+Grouping steps into libraries not only helps keep a tidy code base, will prevent clashes if you scenario doesn't require the library with the alternative step.

+2. If you still have problems with clashing, you can use the term dictionary to make your regular expression more specific without affecting the readability of your step.

 #### Before and After callbacks
 It is often useful to run some code before and/or after each scenario.
 Yadda supports this with before and after callbacks. e.g.